Master of Physiotherapy (M7C)

 The Master of Physiotherapy is designed to set up a new generation of agile health professionals, with capability in leadership and future-focused health care.

-With many graduate job opportunities currently available and anticipated to grow, our objective is to prepare students to be leaders in current and emerging jobs, by forging relationships with communities, mentors and health and social care facilities to apply their skills across healthcare sectors.
+With many graduate job opportunities currently available and anticipated to grow, our objective is to prepare students to be leaders in current and emerging jobs, across private and public practice settings.

 • 1 Apply core values of physiotherapy using a high level of professionalism to make legal, ethical and socially responsible decisions in healthcare practice.